othercat/CJKFontScript/README.md

 Run `restore.sh` to restore fonts and settings from the backups created by installer scripts.

-ALl of these scripts need to run with `sudo` to gain administrative permissions.
+All of these scripts need to run with `sudo` to gain administrative permissions.

 <b>Always follow the following rule to run these scripts by Terminal</b>:
 <pre><code>sudo bash XXXXXXXX.sh</code></pre>